-The bill would require licensing bodies to issue the appropriate credential to a military servicemember or spouse within 15 days from the date of the submission of a "complete application," as defined by the bill, or within 45 days for all other applicants.
+The bill would require licensing bodies to issue the appropriate credential to a military servicemember or spouse within 15 days from the date of the submission of a "complete application," as the bill would define it, or within 45 days for all other applicants.
 Currently, credentials are to be issued to military servicemembers and spouses within 60 days.